ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Ansible/S3-ansible-03-facts-vars-and-using-secrets-working-with-dynamic-inventory/README.md

 ```
 - how to use it:

-- create a file named `create-user-1.yml` as below.
+- Create a file named `create-user-1.yml` as below.

 ```yml
 - name: create a user